makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 Community > sum(contributors)

+# Presenter Notes

-.notes: this common desire turns the basic existence of the group into an actual consistency of the community
+this common desire turns the basic existence of the group into an actual consistency of the community

 .fx: extra-large